Shredmetal/llmtest/docs/api/behavioral-assertion.md

 - **prompt_injector**: Custom prompt injector for testing

-    - Default: None (uses default AsserterPromptInjector)
+    - Default: None (uses default AsserterPromptConfigurator)
     - Intentional added friction for custom prompts
     - Please refer to [this documentation](custom-prompt-injection.md) on how to use it.